Lejla1502/.NET-Core-microservices-with-Docker/README.md

 Copy everything from the /app directory of the build image created above into the app directory of this image Sets the entrypoint of this image to dotnet and passes backend.dll as an argument

+We've copied .csproj file separately and then ran dotnet restore, while dotnet publish command would have done it all. we've separated this to optimize our image building process.
+Docker creates separate layer for each instruction in the file.
+The layers are stacked and each one is a delta of the changes from the previous layer.
+Docker also caches these layers so it doesn't hav to rebuild the layer when it is unchanged.
+That's why we've copied
+.csproj file and ran dotnet restore first.
+So all the packages are cached within that layer and they don't have to be relearn when we rebuild image.

 ## Legal Notices

 Microsoft and any contributors grant you a license to the Microsoft documentation and other content